morganherlocker/badblog/README.md

 ### What?!

-badblog is a dead simple blog engine powered by express and simple markdown files.
+badblog is a dead simple blog engine powered by simple markdown files.
+It will create a bare bones blog that will automatically serve up posts with pretty urls.
+Other than that, it does basically nothing.
+The default design includes responsive rendering and not much else.
+Feel free to modify things to meet your needs.

+### Getting Started

 To get going, do the following:

 ```bash
 npm install badblog -g